-Melanie Wilkerson, a former renter at Bedly—a co-living company that rented out rooms in shared apartments and abruptly went belly up July 21—thought she would at least get a head's up before getting a new roommate.
+Melanie Wilkerson, a former renter at Bedly—a co-living company that abruptly went belly up in July 2019—thought she would at least get a head's up before getting a new roommate.
 But that didn’t happen, despite repeated complaints, and in one case, a new tenant moved in after midnight.
-When all was said and done, 11 roommates had cycled through Wilkerson’s Bedly apartment.
+When all was said and done, 11 roommates cycled through Wilkerson’s Bedly apartment.

-Heralded by some as the solution to what they consider an outdated and restrictive rental market, co-living is all the rage in NYC, particularly for young city dwellers in the early stages of establishing a career and home base.
-In New York alone, there are more than 15 co-living companies, and the phenomenon is found literally all over the world, from Bali to the Swiss Alps.
+Heralded by some as the solution to an outdated and restrictive rental market, co-living is popular in New York City, particularly with young city dwellers in the early stages of establishing a career and home base.
+Brick has profiled 15 NYC co-living companies (some are now defunct), and the phenomenon is found all over the world, from Bali to the Swiss Alps.

 Bedly is likely an extreme case of what can go wrong with co-living, however the story still should serve as reminder that potential renters need to vet co-living companies just as carefully as any rental situation.

 We asked Michelle Itkowitz, the founder of the Itkowitz law firm and creator of the Tenant Learning Platform, which offers online classes on navigating NYC housing, to weigh in on how to evaluate a co-living company and determine if it is safe and sound.
 Below, some tips on what to ask and look for.

 You do it for restaurants, movies, and hotels—you should do it for your next living situation.
 Check out Yelp for reviews, social feeds for mentions, and Google for news stories.
 Look up the company on the Better Business Bureau to see if it’s accredited and find out its grade.
 (Case in point: Bedly was not accredited, and had an “F” rating, as well as several negative reviews and complaints.)